sojurner/Personal-blog/src/posts/culture/media-topics.md

 Recently, theres been a lot of press towards comittment to a cleaner and greener future.
 Not too long ago, California's governer issued [Executive Order N-79-20](https://www.gov.ca.gov/wp-content/uploads/2020/09/9.23.20-EO-N-79-20-Climate.pdf) pledging to implement state-wide zero-emission cars by 2035.
 As a realist, this proclammation seems a bit over ambitious.
 First and foremost, it would be impossible to enforce without ruffling a lot of feathers.
 The automobile industry, big oil, and citizens who can't afford an EV will not acquiese easily.

 However, my main concern with this whole transition to EVs, is that not everyone is on board.
-This type of mass scale shift in the industry is going to require collective agreeance and uniform action towards a gas-free future.
+This type of mass scale shift is going to require collective agreeance and uniformal action towards a gas-free future.
 Proof of concept, which has been overly focused on, is only half the equation.
 The other half is the need for a charging network (charging stations) on a scale that is comparable to that for gas vehicles (gas stations).
 This cannot be achieved if everyone is implementing their own super-charging input/output models with no cross-platform compatability.

 ## Pet Industry Reform